 - MDT/Trace data: The name of MDT measurements as defined in 3GPP TS 32.422 [12].

-- Configuration data: The name of the attribute from any of the available MOIs.
+- Configuration data: The name of the attribute from any of the available MOIs; Type of failure (e.g. CPU, memory, storage failure of physical servers or port and transmission error of physical networks, stopping of VMs or containers, host OS failures); Reference to node where failure to be induced; Information representing the evaluation of the injected issues.
+This may be called nDTFaultSignature and will contain information about the impacts of the fault e.g. node performance data, node fault data

 Threshold: This will define the threshold for a particular management data.
 Once the threshold is reached the simulation data will be updated.